HomeAll Buyer GuidesBest AI Tools for iCIMS Recruiting Teams (2026): Screening, Ranking, and Rediscovery

 Where it stands out

 • End-to-end engagement.
-Phenom covers the full candidate journey from first career site visit through hire, which reduces the number of point solutions needed
+Phenom covers the full candidate process from first career site visit through hire, which reduces the number of point solutions needed

 • Career site personalization.
 AI-driven job recommendations increase application rates by showing candidates roles that match their profile and interests